Content Blocks

 Hints & Tips

-• To soothe, facilitate healing, and help with inflammation or swelling do compresses.
+• To help remove matter, soothe, facilitate healing, and help with inflammation or swelling, do compresses.

 • When showering, do not apply soap directly to the piercing, and make sure to rinse thoroughly but gently when done bathing.